 A post shared by Mountain Crossings (@mountaincrossings) on

 The return hike helped face the events listed above.
 As I climbed Blood Mountain I realized I was now in the best shape of my life.
 I pasted the spot where it all happened and just kept on moving to the summit.
 God set up a perfect day and allowed me to have time with him to focus on the miracle which happened back in November 2016.
 I found myself standing at the highest point on the AT in Georgia.
 Since the original return hike I have completed 3 more hikes up the mountain.
 This also includes a complete hike of the 10 mile loop.

 The time has arrived to hike from the start of AT.
-My goal is to hike the all of the AT in Georgia before this time next year.
+My goal is to hike the all of the AT, in Georgia, during 2018.
 Stay tuned and to God be the glory!

 Before we headed into the fray of another brutal winter storm, an Ex Delta Force Operator said to me, "Violence Of Action".
 To this day I replay that very moment in my head.
 A moment that would define this whole challenging adventure, this dream! #appalachiantrail #atthruhike #winterthruhike #at2017 #appalachiantrails #rangerup #dreams #wandernorthga #atthruhike2017 #thetrek #trektheat

 A post shared by SweetRad (@9samrush) on